nandish-tech/signup-form/README.md

-🧾 What is this?
-It’s a basic webpage where users can enter:
+It’s a basic Sighnup page where users can enter:

 Their name